-First we need to create an EC2 key pair that we’ll use to connect to our instance via SSH.
+First, we need to create an EC2 key pair that we will use to connect to our instance via SSH.

-If you have an existing key that you’d like to use instead, you can set
+If you have an existing key that you would like to use instead, you can set

 KEY_NAME to the name of that key pair and ignore the 2nd line in the above command that creates one.

-Next let’s open Neo4j’s HTTP, HTTPS, and Bolt ports so we can access the server from our application.
-We’ll also open the SSH port so we can remotely access the instance.
+Next, let us open Neo4j’s HTTP, HTTPS, and Bolt ports so we can access the server from our application.
+We will also open the SSH port so we can remotely access the instance.
 All of these steps are completed in the below command.

-If you have an existing group that you’d like to use instead, set
+If you have an existing group that you would like to use instead, set

 GROUP to the name of that group and ignore the rest of the commands.

-We’re now ready to start up a Neo4j instance.
-We’ll use the
+We are now ready to start up a Neo4j instance.

-We don’t yet have a Public DNS Name but it should be available in a few seconds.
+We do not yet have a public DNS name but it should be available after a few seconds.